 - Meadows v.
-Sandpoint Capital, LLC, Marion County Indiana, Circuit Court.
+Sandpoint Capital, LLC, and Edwards v.
+Apex 1 Processing, Inc., Marion County Indiana, Circuit Court.

-Class action brought against internet-based payday lender.
-Settlement provided reimbursement for fees and expenses that exceeded amounts permitted by the Indiana payday loan act.
+Class actions brought against internet-based payday lenders.
+Settlements provided reimbursement for fees and expenses that exceeded amounts permitted by the Indiana payday loan act.

 - King v.
 Amacor, Madison County Indiana, Circuit Court.

 Class counsel on behalf of thousands of residents who were forced to evacuate their homes as a result of a magnesium fire that broke out in 2005 at the AMACOR magnesium recycling plant, the world’s largest magnesium recycling facility.
 Settlement achieved to provide environmental remediation clean-up of the debris and direct cash payment to residents who were forced to evacuate their homes on the night of the fire.